GSA/piv-guides/pages/piv_app_int_models.md

         email
 - No ICAM work required to support AUTHZ

-### Identity Proxy
+### E. Identity Proxy      FIXME - need high-level info on how to implement this

-FIXME - need high-level info on how to implement this X509 (Direct PIV) Login +++++ Link to more technical info
+X509 (Direct PIV) Login +++++ Link to more technical info

+Several things to note about this approach:

-    Application must support PIV authentication
+- The application must support PIV authentication
-    Application must be connected to CA for certificates Application must map users PIV credential to app accounts High LOE for application, no ICAM involvement
+- The application must be connected to a Certification Authority (CA) for certificates
+- The application must map users' PIV credential to application accounts
+- Thereis high development LOE for the application, and no ICAM development involvement

 ## Authorization (AuthZ) Options

+Ther are three approaches to authorization worth noting:

-    Role Assignment within Application with identical (1-1) userID mapping Role Assignment within Application – mapped to different userID External Role assignment – roles are assigned by AD or some other mechanism
+- Role assignment within application with identical (1-1) userID mapping
+- Role assignment within the application mapped to different userID
+- External Role assignment where roles are assigned by Active Directory (AD) or some other mechanism

 Role mapped to identical userID